EliasDrozd/WvSS-Shit/Domain-Controler/Setup/setup.md

 > Subnetmask:  255.255.255.0

-> Router / Default Gateway: 192.168.0.254 (* Note: It is **VERY** important to set the IP of your DC here in order to let connected Clients communicate through the DC!)
+> Router / Default Gateway: 192.168.0.254 (* Note: It is <strong>VERY</strong> important to set the IP of your DC here in order to let connected Clients communicate through the DC!)

-> Configure now and active Scope now
+> Configure now and activate Scope now

 Then click on the Root of your Domain again and authorise it.
 ```
+The Server Setup has been done now!